Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Conclusions and Future directions

 \section{Conclusions and Future directions}

-In this paper, we have analysed the dynamical effects of the inclusion of electromagnetic field on the Chialvo neuron map.
+In this paper, we have \blu{analyzed} the dynamical effects of the inclusion of electromagnetic field on the Chialvo neuron map.
 We showed that the improved Chialvo map exhibits variety of rich dynamics such as many number of fixed points, multistability, antimonotonicity, reverse doubling bifurcation, presence of fingered attractors, firing patterns, revealing various global bifurcations via one and two parameter bifurcation analysis, and prevalence of chimera states in a network of Chialvo neurons.
-This makes it a promising role model for further future research of exploring a lot of other interesting nonlinear phenomena.
+It has also been shown that both the two-dimensional Chialvo map and the three-dimensional Chialvo map in the presence of electromagnetic flux are both non-invertible smooth maps.
+The dynamical analysis, one-parameter, two-parameter bifurcation diagrams were also performed using software such as \sc{MATCONTM}.
+This makes it a promising role model for further future research of exploring a lot of other interesting nonlinear phenomena, exploring both local and global bifurcations analytically.

-Preliminary research have showed that spiral waves exist in a two dimensional lattice network of Chialvo neurons.
+Preliminary research \blu{has} shown that spiral waves exist in a \blu{two-dimensional} lattice network of Chialvo neurons.
 Many synchronization, spiral wave patterns, spiral wave chimera can be explored in two dimensional, multilayer network of Chialvo neurons according to similar works in \cite{ShMu20a,ShMu21a}.
 Basin of attraction of different spatiotemporal patterns can be studied which could further clarify the interesting new regimes of piecewise-wavy and continuous wavy spatiotemporal patterns.
 We hope this could open doors for further analytical study of bifurcations in the Chialvo neuron map.
 Does Chialvo map exhibit torus, torus doubling bifurcations, hyperchaos? is an open problem to investigate.
+It would be interesting to compute the stable and unstable manifolds of saddle fixed points near periodic orbits.
+This can open doors to \blu{understanding} the homoclinic theory in neuron maps.